Line Marking MelbourneBlogThen and now: how much line marking has changed

 Marking the first lines

-The initial line marking on roads was commenced at the beginning of the 1900s when motor vehicles had started to become a more common feature on some roads.
+The initial line marking on roads commenced at the beginning of the 1900s when motor vehicles had started to become a more common feature on some roads.
 Initially, road marking was very simple and done using paint.
 The main purpose was to help identify where the middle of the road was and to separate roadways into lanes where possible.
 By having clear indicators of the roadway, it became easier for people to know where the best places to drive on the road were.
-This could only be effective on roads that had a solid surface that would not be affected by rain or snow falls.
+This could only be effective on roads that had a solid surface that would not be affected by rain or snowfalls.

 When line markings were first introduced, the types of paint available had a very limited life.
 The chemical composition of these paints was simple, and they could be washed away.
 This meant that road marking was a regular exercise.
 The lines helped with keeping traffic moving in the right direction and stopping at appropriate times at intersections.
 In the cities, there was also the use of police to assist in directing motor vehicle traffic and, with the introduction of more readily accessible electricity, the development of traffic lights too.